mitro-co/keyczarjs/README.md

 Differences
 -----------

-* Input is treated as a Javascript Unicode string.
+* By default input is treated as a Javascript Unicode string.
 It is converted to UTF-8 before encryption, and decoded back to a Javascript Unicode value after decryption.
+This can cause exceptions to be thrown if decrypting binary data that is not valid UTF-8.
+In this case, use encryptBinary()/decryptBinary().

 * Key sets are reads and written as JSON strings.
 The structure is the same as Keyczar's directories, just as a JSON object.